istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 ---
 title: Troubleshooting Networking Issues
 description: Describes common networking issues and how to recognize and avoid them.
-weight: 40
+weight: 30
 ---

-This section describes common problems and tools and techniques to observe issues related to traffic management.
+This section describes common problems and tools and techniques to address issues related to traffic management.

 ## Route rules don't seem to affect traffic flow